nealcrook/nascom/sdcard/NASdsk/README.md

 The easiest way to build this is to use the PCB that I designed (contact me to see if I still have spares).
-The PCB is common between the NAScas design and the nascom_sdcard design.
+The PCB is common between the NAScas design and the NASdsk design.
 The PCB uses an Arduino nano and a tiny daughter-card that holds the SDcard socket and level shifters/power regulation so that it can connect to 5V; both of these are available from EBay/Banggood/Aliexpress.
 BangGood.